Larry Summers: Support of economist Andrei Shleifer

 Harvard and Andrei Shleifer, a close friend and protégé of Summers, controversially paid $28.5 million to settle a lawsuit by the U.S. government over the conflict of interest Shleifer had while advising Russia's privatization program.
 The US government had sued Shleifer under the False Claims Act, as he bought Russian stocks while designing the country's privatization.
 In 2004, a federal judge ruled that while Harvard had violated the contract, Shleifer and his associate alone were liable for treble damages.

 In June 2005, Harvard and Shleifer announced that they had reached a tentative settlement with the US government.
 In August, Harvard, Shleifer, and the Department of Justice reached an agreement under which the university paid $26.5 million to settle the five-year-old lawsuit.
 Shleifer was also responsible for paying $2 million worth of damages.

-Because Harvard paid almost all of the damages and allowed Shleifer to retain his faculty position, the settlement provoked allegations of favoritism by Summers.
-His continued support for Shleifer strengthened Summers's unpopularity with other professors, as reported in The Harvard Crimson:

-I've been a member of this Faculty for over 45 years, and I am no longer easily shocked," is how Frederick H. Abernathy, the McKay professor of mechanical engineering, began his biting comments about the Shleifer case at Tuesday's fiery Faculty meeting.
-But, Abernathy continued, "I was deeply shocked and disappointed by the actions of this University" in the Shleifer affair.
+Because Harvard paid almost all of the damages and allowed Shleifer to retain his faculty position, the settlement provoked allegations of favoritism on the part of Summers.
+His continued support for Shleifer weakened Summers's popularity with other professors, as reported in The Harvard Crimson: Frederick H. Abernathy, the McKay professor of mechanical engineering, stated, "I was deeply shocked and disappointed by the actions of this University" in the Shleifer affair.

-In Russia
+Shleifer–Russia relations

-An 18,000-word article "How Harvard Lost Russia" in Institutional Investor by David McClintick detailed Shleifer's alleged efforts to use his inside knowledge of and sway over the Russian economy in order to make lucrative personal investments, all while leading a Harvard group, advising the Russian government, that was under contract with the U.S. The article suggests that Summers shielded his fellow economist from disciplinary action by the university, and it noted that Summers had forewarned Shleifer and his wife Nancy Zimmerman about the conflict-of-interest regulations back in 1996.
+An 18,000-word article "How Harvard Lost Russia" in Institutional Investor by David McClintick detailed Shleifer's and his wife's alleged efforts to use his inside knowledge of and sway over the Russian economy in order to make lucrative personal investments, all while leading a Harvard group, advising the Russian government, that was under contract with the U.S. The article suggests that Summers shielded his fellow economist from disciplinary action by the university, and it noted that Summers had forewarned Shleifer and his wife Nancy Zimmerman about the conflict-of-interest regulations in 1996.
 Summers's friendship with Shleifer was well known by the corporation when it selected him to succeed Rudenstine and Summers recused himself from all proceedings with Shleifer, whose case was actually handled by an independent committee led by former Harvard president Derek Bok.